itsayellow/hue-api-docs/README.md

 Schedules (inexplicably) use the long form of the address in `"command"`, i.e.
 /api/\<username\>/...

-The `recycle` field can only be true if we include the schedule in a list of addresses in a resourcelink using hue\_bridge.resourcelinks()
+The `recycle` field should only be true if we include the schedule in a list of addresses in a resourcelink using hue\_bridge.resourcelinks().
+In this case when the resroucelink is deleted, so will any resources linked to it that have `recycle` set to true.

 `autodelete` is by default true.
 This is good, so that any non-recurring schedule that is past (expired) will be automatically deleted.